crownengine/crown/docs/introduction.rst

 What is it?
 -----------

-Pepper is a general purpose data-driven game engine, written from scratch in orthodox C++ with a minimalistic and data-oriented design philosophy in mind.
+Crown is a general purpose data-driven game engine, written from scratch in orthodox C++ with a minimalistic and data-oriented design philosophy in mind.

 It is loosely inspired by Bitsquid (now Stingray) engine and its design principles.